SebastianN97/SebastianN97/README.md

 # Welcome to my GitHub!

-## Junior software developer based in Gothenburg, Sweden
+## Full Stack Software Developer based in Gothenburg, Sweden

+- Born and raised in Sweden.
-- 💻 Started my development journey in early 2020.
+- Started my development journey in early 2020.
 - Eager to learn new technologies.
-- Enjoying pair programming to the fullest
+- Enjoying pair programming to the fullest.

 ### My socials: